Preia-Starle/travel-by-locals-web/README.md

 - dummy button to save user input into a database

 Backlog:
-- add a field "city" to the form
 - add a feature to save images and videos from the form (to local storage -(5MB) limit vs. move the option to a later step - save into a database directly)
 - make a database connection
 - save user input into a database